ZeyadAlsarraj/Simple-CMD-Chat/README.md

 # Simple-CMD-Chat
-A Couple versions of a simple cmd based chat app that have users take turns in sending messages to each other, each version is implemented in a different way to achieve the same goal.
+A Couple versions of a simple cmd based chat app using python that have users take turns in sending messages to each other, each version is implemented in a different way to achieve the same goal.

 chat versions only work with the same version, on different physical devices, and connected to the same local area network.